-Entrance Tests - ACT or SAT
+Entrance Tests - ACT/SAT/CLT

-Satisfactory scores on the American College Testing Assessment Program (ACT) or the Scholastic Assessment Test of the College Entrance Examination Board (SAT) are required of all applicants to the freshman class and transfers who, at the time of application, have not completed at least 24 semester hours of college credit post high school graduation.
+Satisfactory scores on the American College Testing Assessment Program (ACT) or the Scholastic Assessment Test of the College Entrance Examination Board (SAT) or the Classic Learning Test (CLT) are required of all applicants to the freshman class and transfers who, at the time of application, have not completed at least 24 semester hours of college credit post high school graduation.
 Emmaus' code for the ACT test is 1371 and the code for the SAT test is 1215.
-Students receiving an ACT score under 18 or an SAT Score (new SAT test as of March 2016) of 940 may be admitted on Academic Assistance.
-Exemption of the ACT or SAT may be granted to first year students who have been out of high school for more than two years and have not previously taken either test.
+Students taking the CLT should select Emmaus Bible College from the list of colleges.
+Students receiving an ACT score under 18 or an SAT Score (new SAT test as of March 2016) under 940 or a CLT score under 61 may be admitted on Academic Assistance.
+Exemption of the ACT/SAT/CLT may be granted to first year students who have been out of high school for more than two years and have not previously taken either test.
 All test scores must be sent directly from the testing service.